izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 P(+1,+1|1,1)+P(-1,+1|1,1) = P(+1,+1|2,1) + P(-1,+1|2,1).
 \end{equation}

-Putting all terms on the left hand side, we generate a sum which equals zero,
+Moving all terms to the left hand side, we generate a sum which equals zero,

 \begin{equation}
 P(+1,+1|1,1)+P(-1,+1|1,1) - P(+1,+1|2,1) + P(-1,+1|2,1) = 0.